Grive/grive/README.md

 ## Version History

+### Grive2 v0.5.2-dev

-### Grive2 v0.5.1-dev
+### Grive2 v0.5.1

-- support for .griveignore
+- Support for .griveignore
-- automatic sync solution based on inotify-tools and systemd
+- Automatic sync solution based on inotify-tools and systemd
 - no-remote-new and upload-only modes
-- ignore regexp does not persist anymore (note that Grive will still track it to not accidentally delete remote files when changing ignore regexp)
+- Ignore regexp does not persist anymore (note that Grive will still track it to not accidentally delete remote files when changing ignore regexp)
-- added options to limit upload and download speed
+- Added options to limit upload and download speed
-- faster upload of new and changed files. now Grive uploads files without first calculating md5 checksum when file is created locally or when its size changes.
+- Faster upload of new and changed files.
+Now Grive uploads files without first calculating md5 checksum when file is created locally or when its size changes.
-- added -P/--progress-bar option to print ASCII progress bar for each processed file (pull request by @svartkanin)
+- Added -P/--progress-bar option to print ASCII progress bar for each processed file (pull request by @svartkanin)
+- Added command-line options to specify your own client_id and client_secret
+- Now grive2 skips links, sockets, fifos and other unusual files
+- Various small build fixes

 ### Grive2 v0.5